 Now, there are a lot of tools out there that help marketers answer these questions.
 But are these really the questions you should be answering?
 Or is this just what “sales enablement” vendors who focus on external assets just want you to think you need?
+Are they serving the needs of one team?
+Or are they truly serving cross-functional team needs?
 I must admit, up until my “aha moment" with knowledge management, I didn’t know any better.

 Here are some questions to start with instead: